BLCM/modding-web/_pages/runningmods.md

 to do their work.
 Also, the Russian-localized version of BL2 can't currently be patched.

-# Preparing Borderlands for Modding, Method 2 (Hex Multitool)
+# Preparing Borderlands for Modding, Method 2 - Steam or EGS (Hex Multitool)

 Alternatively, you can also do this using c0dycode's [Hex Multitool](https://github.com/c0dycode/Borderlands-Hex-Multitool).
 The Hex Multitool is a utility which allows you to make several changes to